 The City Council granted conditional waivers to proceed with the rural subdivision application and to allow for the subdivision to meet the density standards of the Rural Transitional Residential designation of the AUF of between 1.00 and 3.75 dwelling units per acre.
-A specific configuration was not included as part of the conditional granting of waivers to proceed with the platting process.

 Because of its location within the Ada Hayden Watershed, the development is subject to the Conservation Subdivision standards of the Ames Subdivision Regulations.
 The intent of the standards is to protect the quality of water in Ada Hayden Lake, protect existing surface drainage systems, promote interconnected greenways, provide commonly-owned open space and conservation areas, and protect such areas in perpetuity.
 The conservation standards are in addition to the City's typical street, lot, and infrastructure requirements.
-Additionally, the City Council required a phosphorus reduction plan be included with any proposed development in this area.
-The developer has outlined a plan that, combined with improvements to the golf course, can result in a minimum of 60 percent reduction in application of phosphorus fertilizer on the site.